 It is important to ensure that the size of the teeth look proportional for an ideal width-to-height ratio.
 The ideal width of a restored tooth should be 75% of its height.
 In this case, the gingival height needed to be increased by 1 mm and the incisal length by another 1 mm to make the tooth look ideal.

 Once I obtained the information I needed, I took the mold for a diagnostic wax-up.
 The patient assisted in selecting the shape of her teeth in the wax-up.
-Then, I sent the patient, along with a surgical guide, to the periodontist for esthetic laser closed-flap crown lengthening.
+Then, I sent the patient, along with a surgical guide, to the periodontist for esthetic laser closed-flap crown lengtheningatxvtcbfscsqwcsryqwaddbuqrvccss.
 I also recommended making a tooth preparation guide from the wax-up as this will greatly assist the clinician while the teeth are being prepared.
 The preparation guide assures the clinician that adequate tooth structure is removed.